datanav/docs/notifications.rst

 If the current expected starttime is passed by more than 5 minutes without the pipe having started again, an alert is generated.

-The "Grace period" parameter can be used to extent the timeout by specifying an addition number of seconds the pipe-run can be overdue.
+The "Grace period" parameter can be used to extend the timeout by specifying an addition number of seconds the pipe-run can be overdue.
 The number of seconds in the "Grace period" parameter is added to the 'built-in' grace-period of 300 seconds.